antonbryhagen/Agile-Development-DailyPlanner/README.md

 ### Run the unittests

-Before running tests, make sure you export your PYTHONPATH The path is the to the root project folder on your machine
+Before running tests, make sure you export your PYTHONPATH.
+The path is the to the root project folder on your machine
 ```
 # Export PYTHONPATH (using example path)